-2019-2020 ACADEMIC CALENDAR - UNDERGRADUATE COLLEGE OF ARTS AND SCIENCES, COLEMAN COLLEGE OF BUSINESS, PATTON COLLEGE OF EDUCATION, AND COLLEGE OF NURSING AND HUMAN SERVICES
+2020-2021 UNDERGRADUATE ACADEMIC CALENDAR COLLEGE OF ARTS AND SCIENCES COLEMAN COLLEGE OF BUSINESS PATTON COLLEGE OF EDUCATION COLLEGE OF NURSING AND HUMAN SERVICES (As of 07/01/2020)

 The University of Pikeville reviews and publishes its academic calendar each year.
-The calendar was accurate at the time of printing, but is subject to change as deemed appropriate by the University of Pikeville to fulfill its mission or to accommodate circumstances beyond its control.
+The calendar was accurate at the time of printing but is subject to change as deemed appropriate by the University of Pikeville to fulfill its mission or to accommodate circumstances beyond its control.
 Any such changes may be implemented without prior notice and without obligation and, unless otherwise specified, are effective when made.
 Therefore, the following calendar is SUBJECT TO REVISION.